LPardue/draft-pardue-http-identity-digest/draft-pardue-httpbis-identity-digest.md

 # Security Considerations

-The considerations in {{DIGEST-FIELDS}} apply.
+All the same considerations documented in {{DIGEST-FIELDS}} apply.

-HTTP messages can contain both Content-Encoding and Unencoded-Digest ({{encoding-and-unencoded}}).
-In order to validate the Unencoded-Digest, encoded content would need to be decoded.
-The might offer the opportunity for an attacker to direct malicious data into a decoder.
+This document introduces a further consideration related to the process of validation when an HTTP message contains both Content-Encoding and Unencoded-Digest ({{encoding-and-unencoded}}).
+In order to validate the Unencoded-Digest, encoded content needs to be decoded.
+This provides an opportunity for an attacker to direct malicious data into a decoder.
 One possible mitigation would be to also provide a Content-Digest or Repr-Digest in the message, allowing for validation of the received bytes before further processing.
-Furthermore, the use of signatures as explained in {{Section 6.3 of DIGEST-FIELDS}} can address data substitution attacks.
+An attacker that can substitute various parts of an HTTP message presents several risks, {{Sections 6.1, 6.2 and 6.3 of DIGEST-FIELDS}}
+describe relevant considerations and mitigations.

 # IANA Considerations